Please RE-FRESH your computer for current updates to information!

-- Submit Nursing Application to the Health Science and Nursing Division (S207), along with required documentation from the nursing checklist.
+- Mail Nursing Application to the Health Science and Nursing Division (S207), along with required documentation from the nursing checklist.
 (Applicants who submit incomplete applications or who are missing any required documents, will be automatically ineligible.)
 Click here for Psych Tech to ADN Program application.

 SELECTION is based on the Multi-criteria points system in the following areas:

 4. Current Health Care Work Experience and/or Volunteer Experience